 Water Leak Contaminants Permeate Porous Materials

-By the time that indications of water damage become apparent on ceilings or walls, there is a good chance that damage has penetrated porous building materials.
-Experts can recommend which materials are safe to clean and dry and identify whether any porous materials have been exposed to contaminated water and will need to be torn out and replaced.
+By the time that indications of water damage become apparent on ceilings or walls, it may too late.
+There is a good chance that damage has penetrated porous building materials.
+Experts can recommend which materials are safe to clean and dry and identify whether any porous materials have been contaminated.
+This will help determine what needs to be torn out and replaced.
 United Water Restoration Group connects property owners across the country with leading local and regional specialists in water damage restoration for walls & ceilings.